nghiepdev/next-universal-cookie/README.md

 ### Integration with `_app.js`

-Only once time, However, be aware that this will opt you out of [automatic static optimization](https://nextjs.org/docs/advanced-features/automatic-static-optimization) for your entire application.
+Only once time.
+However, be aware that this will opt you out of [automatic static optimization](https://nextjs.org/docs/advanced-features/automatic-static-optimization) for your entire application.

 ```jsx
 // pages/_app.js